choripan-systems/bleExp/README.md

 # Running the app

-The app is written entirely in Python, using [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI and [bleak](https://github.com/hbldh/bleak) for BLE communication with the peripheral device.
+The app is written in Python, using [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI and [bleak](https://github.com/hbldh/bleak) for BLE communication with the peripheral device.

 To run the app inside a virtual environment on Linux or macOS, simply follow these steps: